EllisDon-Aegean/external-integrations/README.md

 Deciding on whether to use docker container or not depends solely on the discretion of the end user.

+## Connection Types

+This app allows connecting to rabbit mq server using either the blocking or asynchronous connection.
+By default, the docker setup uses asynchronous connection however the user can choose to use blocking connection also.

+To use blocking connection, the python command looks like the following:

+`python3 -m consumers.python.consume`

+To use asynchronous connection, the python command looks like the following:

+`python3 -m consumer.python.consume_async`

+The benefits of using either one depends on the use case.
+If the consumer application is based on asynchronous architecture then the asynchronous connection provides a non blocking way of connecting to the rabbit server.
+On the other hand, for a simple non asynchronous design the blocking connection will suffice.

 ## Data Payloads